kristianernst/neat-stt/README.md

 - OpenAI's Whisper model for speech recognition
 - PyAnnote for speaker diarization
 - The Remix team for their excellent web framework
+- [llama.cpp](https://github.com/ggerganov/llama.cpp) for the large language model inference
+- [HuggingFace](https://huggingface.co/) for the machine learning models
+- [Cursor](https://www.cursor.com/) for the code editor that turned me from a backend developer into a full-stack developer with the power of "tabtabtabtab" lol.